-Hosting a real estate webinar or seminar is one of the best lead generation techniques, but it’s one that most agents and brokers overlook.
+If you are looking for powerful real estate lead sources, hosting a real estate webinar or seminar is one of the best lead generation techniques you can try.
+This real estate lead generation source, despite it effectiveness is often overlooked by agents and brokers.
 This is because of the time and planning that setting one up generally takes.
 However, the rewards of hosting a well-attended educational session can be immense since you know anyone attending has a strong enough interest in your topic to sit though your discussion.
 Here are some things to keep in mind if you’re considering hosting an educational session.

 Seminar vs. Webinar

 The primary difference between a seminar and a webinar is whether it’s held online (a webinar) or in person (a seminar).
 Because seminars take place in person, it can be easier to make a personal connection and gauge your audience’s interest and engagement.
 Seminars also don’t require much technological know-how, just your classic sales techniques with some free information added in.

 On the other hand, a webinar can have many people or just a few attend without affecting proceedings.
 You don’t have to worry about finding or renting space, setting up chairs, or brewing coffee for anyone but yourself.
 You can also invite guest speakers to join your webinar and present their topic from anywhere in the world.
 You may miss out on some of the relationship building that happens when you’re face to face with someone, however.